Tortipouss/Tortipouss/README.md

      I used it to make [my old CV website](https://alexg.ch/SvgViewBox-Introduction/)

-You can see my projects on [my little CV website](https://alexg.ch)
+You can see my projects on [my little CV website](https://alexg.ch) You can visit my blog here : https://al3x.ch/

 <!--
 **Tortipouss/Tortipouss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.